appwriters-dev/masterflutter/chapters/ch05-flutter-basics/ls03-basic-layout.md

 > **Tip**: Use `Image.network` to display your image.
 Don't forget to post screenshot after you are done to your social networks with hashtag #masterflutter

 ### 2. Product Card

 Build a product card that displays product image, title, price and rating.
 Use `Row`, `Column`, `Padding`, `Image` and `Icon` widgets.

+### 3. Write a detailed article
-### 3. Write a detailed article one of these widgets: Stack or Row or Column.
+Write a detailed article on one of these widgets: Stack or Row or Column.
+The article should inlcude the following:

+- What is the widget for?
+- How to use it?
+- How to use it with other widgets?
+- How to customize the widget?

 ## Resources